mariajaro/mariajaro/README.md

 # Hi there 👋

-My name is Maria and I'm a front-end developer student at Noroff.
+My name is Maria and I'm a front-end developer.
 I enjoy working with UI/UX design.

 - 🌸 I’m currently working on my portofolio
 - 👯 I love working in teams to learn more and expand my knowledge